viktor-makarov/On-premises-Enterprise-Search/README.md

 The ingestion engine uses Tesseract OCR through the Python library `pytesseract`, which requires the Tesseract OCR engine to be installed as a system dependency.

+**Platform Requirements:** Since the ingestion engine is Windows-only, Tesseract OCR must be installed on the same Windows machine where the ingestion pipeline will run.

 #### Windows Installation

 1. **Download Tesseract OCR:**